comfies/custard/README.md

 # Managing Windows

+Note: as of the most recent custard git commits, these commands will not work when sent to the fifo.
+Documentation will not be updated for this, as a tool is being written to supplement these.
+It is recommended that you do not update, unless you feel like reading the source for commands. (relevant file is src/fifo.cpp)

 custard manages windows via commands from a named pipe/FIFO.
 For the purposes of this README, understand that "named pipe" is synonymous with "FIFO", as they will be referred to as FIFOs here.

 To send a command, the "formula" is `echo "command" > /tmp/custard.fifo`.
 Commands, as well as what they do, are specified below.